Strafe logo

 Ame Dota 2 Xtreme Gaming Weibo Will a precedent set by China hurt Ame?
 (Credits: ESL One)

 It's unclear why things escalated in the pub match.
-The chat logs show that things started to get ugly when Pudge playing badly.
+The chat logs show that things started to get ugly when Pudge began playing badly.
 Palos accused him of being an actor (a player who takes money to throw games) and working with Ame.

 Ame responded with calling his enemies monkeys, along with several other insults aimed at Filipino players.
 It was an unfortunate back and forth where nobody came out looking good.